OpenTranslationBible/open-bible/en-GB/52.1 Thessalonians/md/1-thessalonians-01.md

 ## 1 Thessalonians 1:8

-For the word of the Lord has sounded forth from you, not only in Macedonia and Achaia, but in every place the news of your faith toward God has gone out, so that we have no need to say anything.
+For the word of the Lord has echoed from you, not only in Macedonia and Achaia, but in every place your faith in God has become known, so that we have no need to say anything.

 ## 1 Thessalonians 1:9

-For they themselves report about us as to the kind of reception we had with you, and how you turned to God from idols to serve a living and true God,
+For they themselves recount to us the kind of welcome we received from you, and how you turned to God from idols to serve the living and true God,

 ## 1 Thessalonians 1:10

-and to wait for His Son from heaven, whom He raised from the dead—Jesus, who rescues us from the wrath to come.
+and to wait for His Son from heaven, whom He raised from the dead—Jesus, who rescues us from the coming wrath.